 My body twitched.

-I felt a strange sense of relief.
+Relief flooded my body.
 Finally, released from the burdens I had carried for so long.
 My thoughts drifted as my vision blurred.
-Yet one question cried out in my mind.
+One question cried out.
 How did I end up here again?

 With one last sigh, I released everything that had ever hurt me.